| |

 declaration that God creates all |

-immortal creat- ing thought is from above, not from beneath.
-Because
+ground, but the immortal creating thought is from above, not from beneath.

 PAGE 521